best seat on a plane

 share

-I was once assigned a seat in the middle of a row of five on a Boeing 777 on a full flight that also turned out to be my longest flight ever: strong head winds extended the flight time of the flight from Kuala Lumpur to Amsterdam to 14 hours 15 minutes!!
+I was once assigned a seat in the middle of a row of five on a Boeing 777 on a full flight that also turned out to be one of my longest ever: strong head winds extended the flight time of the flight from Kuala Lumpur to Amsterdam to 14 hours 15 minutes.
 During the flight, I couldn’t help but think how I got myself into that seat (or rather, predicament) in the first place.
 On any plane, there are the best seats and the worst – this was definitely the worst!
 I can’t remember ever feeling so elated to get off a plane.
 Since then, I’ve made it a point to do some research and book a specific seat in advance to ensure I get a good seat on the plane.

 The best seats on a plane – factors to consider